gitter-badger/Hydra-1/README.md

 The above functionality gives the developer configurable IOPS and Disk Space with no upper limits.

+### Advanced usage

+It is possible to have multiple instances of Hydra, configured to point at different and/or the same Storage Accounts, with different and/or the same ISharding implementations.
+That feature gives the developer maximum flexibility for making sure the right data is distributed in the right way.

 ### Example

 Example usage can be found in the Hydra.Tests.Integration namespace.